 Notwithstanding any language to the contrary in this or other agreement you entered into with ChoiceTrade or its clearing firm, if the terms of this Agreement are in conflict with the terms of another agreement(s), then the terms of this Agreement shall prevail.

-ChoiceTrade has entered into a clearing arrangement with Electronic Transaction Clearing, Inc. The clearing firm where your account is held is referred to hereinafter as "our clearing firm".
+ChoiceTrade has entered into clearing arrangements with Electronic Transaction Clearing, Inc. and Velox Clearing LLC.
+The clearing firm where your account is held is referred to hereinafter as "our clearing firm".
 According to this clearing agreement, our clearing firm will perform certain services and is carrying your account as a clearing broker pursuant to the clearing agreement.
 These services include but are not limited to the preparation of customer trade confirmations and customer statements, the settlement of securities transactions, the performance of designated cashiering functions, the carrying of customer securities, the providing of credit in connection with the purchase, carrying and borrowing of securities, and the preparation of certain books and records related to reported securities transactions.
 Furthermore, unless our clearing firm receives from you prior written notice to the contrary, it may accept from ChoiceTrade, without inquiry or investigation, orders for the purchase or sale of securities and/or other property in your account, on margin or otherwise.
 Neither our clearing firm nor any of its affiliates and their respective officers, directors, agents and employees are responsible or liable for any representations, acts or omissions that may be made by ChoiceTrade and its associates.
 ChoiceTrade is not acting as the agent of our clearing firm.
 Our clearing firm is not acting as your agent and neither our clearing firm nor any of its affiliates and their respective officers, directors, agents and employees are responsible or liable for any trading loss incurred by you.
 ChoiceTrade may license its online trading technology from an unrelated third party, hereinafter referred to as the "Licensor."
 To the extent required by law or regulation, ChoiceTrade is responsible for monitoring and supervising the compliance with the rules and regulations for the opening, approving and monitoring of your account and you should direct any questions you have regarding your account directly to ChoiceTrade.
 If our clearing firm sends you a notice detailing allocation of responsibilities, you agree that the allocation of responsibilities therein only pertains to such allocation between us and our clearing firm, and not between us and you.
 Your responsibilities are mentioned in this agreement.